-My teaching philosophy can be seen in the procedure I am following in my Calculus III course, fall 2014, at Syracuse University.
-The first paragraph of my syllabus lays out several levels of learning I hope the students will pass through during the course.
+My teaching philosophy can be seen in the procedure I follow when I teach Calculus III.
+The beginning of my syllabus lays out several levels of learning I hope the students will pass through during the course.
 The first step is learning specific definitions and formulae by rote, from the equation for a plane to the dreaded limit definition of the derivative.
 On the next level, students learn to apply these memorized nuggets of mathematical knowledge in explicit situations.
 They might calculate the derivative of (2xy-1)/(3x+4y), or they might learn to follow the steps involved in maximizing a two-variable function subject to a constraint.
 As the basic calculations become more natural and automatic for them, they will (one hopes) also pass to a third stage of learning and develop a richer understanding of how the pieces fit together and how, for example, Lagrange multipliers and gradients encode information about the extrema of a function.
 Finally, one of the overarching goals of most calculus classes is for students to understand what derivatives and integrals really are to the point where they could go to a different class and encounter a new topic like the cumulative distribution function and actually see fairly quickly how it is related to the probability density function.
 These are the insights students really need to internalize before going on to many other math, science, and engineering classes, where they can look up formulae but cannot look up what an integral does.
 Related to this goal is the reason math classes are mandatory for so many other majors, too: they develop a student's ability to approach a new problem rationally, break it up into its component pieces, and analyze each in abstraction from the others.

 The most basic math skills are just techniques for manipulating abstract objects.
 I like to compare this stage of learning to warming up with scales in music, doing drills at the beginning of sports practices, or memorizing new vocabulary for a foreign language class.
 We only do a few basic drills in class, but almost all of my homework assignments start with a smattering of simple problems like this and a suggestion of additional problems that students can do until the basics come naturally.
 One excellent resource I have used for this kind of practice is an online program called Webwork.
 The instructor can choose a template for each problem, and the server generates and grades unique problems for each student.
 The students get immediate feedback and can correct to 100%, and the instructor and teaching assistants can focus their grading efforts on less mechanical problems.